Jeethu-Jee/smart-shoes-for-the-visually-impaired/README.md

-# smart-shoes-for-the-blind
+# smart-shoes-for-the-visually-impaired-people.
-Smart shoes for the blind with voice instructions
+Smart shoes for the blind with voice instructions.This shoes detects the objects and voice instructions are given to the person.